 He was the king of Atlantis!
 She was a member of Canadian supergroup Alpha Flight!
 But a shared love of the water not to mention the fact that both of them used their first names as their superhero names, as well as some cameos from the former in the <em>Alpha Flight</em> series at the time brought them together, and for awhile, it looked like they were headed for a happy ending. <p>And then she turned into a giant monster that Namor had to kill, because comics (she was an alien; apparently, that's just what aliens do). <p>To make matters worse, it turned out that because Namor hadn't killed her enough the first time, he had to do so again when she returned as part of machinations on the part of Norman Osborn.
 Yes, clearly that man has something against the institution of marriage.

-If ever there was a marriage that was almost doomed from the start, it was that of Quicksilver and Crystal; they met when she saved his life by accident, and Pietro's co-dependency became obvious to anyone paying attention almost immediately. <p>No surprise, then, when that quickly turned into jealousy and an attempt to control Crystal's behavior which led to her acting out in the form of an affair with (gasp!) a regular guy, which was enough to split the two of them up and send Pietro into a spiral of self-doubt, super villainy and mental anguish that continues to this day. <p>It was all pure soap opera, of course, but some of the greatest, soapiest of the Marvel marriages.
+If ever there was a marriage that was almost doomed from the start, it was that of Quicksilver and Crystal; they met when she saved his life by accident, and Pietro's co-dependency became obvious to anyone paying attention almost immediately. <p>No surprise, then, when that quickly turned into jealousy and an attempt to control Crystal's behavior which led to her acting out in the form of an affair with (gasp!) a regular guy, which was enough to split the two of them up and send Pietro into a spiral of self-doubt, super villainy and mental anguish that he is only now starting to overcome. <p>It was all pure soap opera, of course, but some of the greatest of the Marvel marriages are also the soapiest.
 At least Norman Osborn wasn't involved... as far as we know.